Illegal fishing threatens ecosystems and puts food security and regional stability at risk.

 The Role of the National Whistleblower Center

-The National Whistleblower Center works educate potential whistleblowers about how to participate in whistleblower programs focused on illegal fishing, provides legal assistance to whistleblowers, and advocates for stronger whistleblower protections in Congress and other policy making forums.
+The National Whistleblower Center works to educate potential whistleblowers about how to participate in whistleblower programs focused on illegal fishing, provides legal assistance to whistleblowers, and advocates for stronger whistleblower protections in Congress and other policy making forums.

-Leveraging this system will revolutionize the detection of wildlife crime, radically increase effective law enforcement, and help protect the biodiversity of our oceans.
+The successful implementation of whistleblower programs and leveraging whistleblower laws will revolutionize the detection of wildlife crime, radically increase effective law enforcement, and help protect the biodiversity of our oceans.

 The U.S. Government Accountability Office